A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Application to AICS'2019 Challenge When Knowing Nothing about Attacks

 \subsection{Classification Results: Challenge Winner}

-We train 10 neural network classifiers to formulate an ensemble, including 4 classifiers using the input transformation, adversarial training, and semantics-preservation techniques discussed in the framework, and the other 6 classifiers using the input transformation and adversarial training techniques because examples are perturbed without preserving their malicious functionality in the training.
+We train 10 deep neural network classifiers to formulate an ensemble model, including 4 classifiers using the binarization, adversarial regularization, and semantics-preservation techniques discussed in the framework, and the other 6 classifiers using the binarization and adversarial regularization techniques because examples are perturbed without preserving their malicious functionality in the training.
 Since we do not have access to the malware examples, we cannot tell whether a feature perturbation preserves the malware functionality or not.
-For adversarial training, we have to perform its variant Adversarial Regularization.
 The inner maximization performed by using gradient descent with respect to the transformed input iterates $T=55$ times via the Adam optimizer~\cite{kingmaB14} with learning rate 0.01.
 We leverage the random start points and $K=5$.
-The ratio for random subspace method is set as $\Lambda=0.5$.
-Each base classifier has two fully-connected hidden layers (each layer having neurons 160), uses the ELU activation function, and is optimized by Adam with mini-batch size 128 and learning rate 0.001.
+The ratio for ensemble of random subspace method is set as $\Lambda=0.5$.
+Each base classifier has two fully-connected hidden layers (each layer having neurons 160), uses the ELU activation function, and is optimized by Adam.
 The ensemble achieves a Macro F1 score of 88.30\% upon non-attack dataset, a 63.0\% Macro F1 score under attacks, and a Harmonic mean on both Macro F1 scores of 73.60\%.
 This is the highest Harmonic Mean score among the participating teams.
 Although this score is not ideal, this may be inherent to the fact that we as the defender do not know any information about the attack.
 This leads to: \begin{insight} The information ``barrier'' that the defender does not know the attacker's manipulation set is a fundamental one because the attacker may use adversarial malware examples that are far away from what the defender would use to train its defense model. \end{insight}

-This insight suggests that we may treat 70\%-80\% as a reasonably high classification accuracy when nothing about the attack is known, rather than a 90\%-100\% accuracy that may be achieved in the absence of adversarial malware evasion attacks.